-Ruth Ley is currently the Managing Director of Max Planck Institute for Biology, Tübingen, where she is the Director of the Department of Microbiome Science since 2016.
+Ruth Ley is the Director of the Department of Microbiome Science since 2016.
 She is also acting as co-Speaker for the Cluster of Excellence “Controlling Microbiomes to Fight Infection” with the University of Tübingen, Germany.

 Ley received a BA in Integrative Biology from the University of California at Berkeley in 1992, a PhD from the University of Colorado, Boulder in 2001.
 She received a NRC-NASA Fellowship for post-doctoral work with Dr. Norman Pace at CU Boulder.
 In 2004 she moved to Washington University School of Medicine to work with Dr. Jeffrey Gordon on the human microbiome.
 She was named an Instructor in 2005 and a Research Assistant Professor at Washington University School of Medicine in 2007.
 In July 2008, Ley joined the Department of Microbiology at Cornell University as an Assistant Professor, and in 2013 became an Associate Professor with tenure in the Department of Molecular Biology and Genetics.
 She is a Member of the Max Planck Society since 2016.